UWE Bristol Handbook of Research Ethics

 - if you haven't got consent from your participants to share your data or use in ways not specified in your consent form, you can't do it!

 Are you GDPR compliant?

-- All staff and doctoral students undertaking research can refer to the Data Protection Research Standard (PDF) for general GDPR guidance.
+- All staff and postgraduate research (PGR) students undertaking research should refer to the Policies, procedures and guidance for general GDPR guidance.

 - Participant information sheets, consent forms and other relevant documentation must include the UWE Bristol logo (see UWE Bristol logo usage standards (PDF)).

 The NHS and other research ethics committees

 If your research project involves NHS patients, service users, organs, tissue, data or other bodily material, or is to be conducted on NHS property, please refer to our Health and Social Care research page.

 If you have ethical approval from another external research ethics committee, for example from another Higher Education Institution, you will need to email this to your FREC or to RESC for ratification at firstname.lastname@example.org.

 If things change, you need to let the Committee know, and may need to apply for further approval, for example changes to participant groups, protocols, or extensions.
 You can do this by completing an amendment form (DOC).
 This can generally be processed quite quickly.